-- Improved Web Experience: Revised public facing website to enhance the user experience and provide users with easy access to information on the OLT's cases and processes through improved content design. - Online Appeal Filing and Fee Payments: OLT will plan and develop a web based option for submission of appeals and fees. - Video hearings: OLT will monitor trends and technology across the OPS and more broadly in the public sector to ensure appropriate technology is in use for video hearings.
+- Improved Web Experience: Revised public facing website to enhance the user experience and provide users with easy access to information on the OLT's cases and processes through improved content design. - Online Appeal Filing and Fee Payments: OLT will implement a web-based option for submission of appeals and fees. - Video Hearings: OLT will monitor trends and technology across the OPS and more broadly in the public sector to ensure appropriate technology is in use for video hearings.

-Funding Efficiencies
+Finding Efficiencies

-The creation of the new OLT has allowed for increased efficiencies in its dispute-resolution processes, and it continues to find ways to improve its services and where appropriate allow for a more efficient appeals process.
+The creation of the OLT has allowed for increased efficiencies in its dispute-resolution processes, and it continues to find ways to improve its services and where appropriate allow for a more efficient appeals process.

-- LEAN: In 2021-22, OLT began training all staff on LEAN principles and practices.
-OLT will continue to train staff and apply LEAN methodologies to improve processes and shorten timelines. - Mediation: In 2020-21, OLT began a pilot of a new approach to mediation.
-Moving forward OLT will continue to expand and refine its mediation processes. - Key Performance Indicators: In 2021-22 OLT implemented a new case management system for the integrated tribunal.
-In 2022-23, OLT developed new reporting tools and has established two public facing performance measures.
-OLT will continue to develop and refine further performance indicators.
+- LEAN: In 2022-23, the OLT imparted LEAN principles and practices training to all its staff, integrating this knowledge into its onboarding process.
+The OLT will continue to train staff and apply LEAN methodologies to enhance processes and shorten timelines. - Mediation: In 2022-23, the OLT expanded its mediation services to facilitate the early resolution of complex, contentious and sensitive matters, offering assistance to settle issues between parties at anytime in a proceeding on a voluntary basis. - Key Performance Indicators: In 2021-22, the OLT implemented a new case management system for the integrated tribunal.
+In 2022-23, the OLT developed new reporting tools and has established two public facing performance measures.
+The OLT will continue to develop and refine further performance indicators. - Timely Dispute Resolutions: In 2022-23, the OLT aimed to issue decisions within 30 to 60 days following the hearing event.
+The OLT is committed to continue issuing its decisions as quickly as possible, resolving matters in a timely and fair manner.